Much of the world is facing record-breaking heat this summer, and we understand how tough it can be to fall and stay asleep amid these hot conditions!

 - If your bedroom is on the second story, try relocating to the couch or the guest bedroom on the bottom floor.
 Heat rises, so it’ll be cooler when you stay low!

 - Fill an old sock with raw rice and place it in the freezer for an hour.
 The compressed rice will hold the cool from the freezer for a while, so you can fall asleep while it’s still cold, without the condensation of a bag of ice.
 If you need an extra insulation layer, place inside another sock at room temperature.
 You can also try one of our favorite cooling products- the Hot Cherry Pillow, perfect for popping in the freezer before bed.

 The optimal sleeping temperature

-Experts suggest keeping your room between 60 and 68 degrees Fahrenheit for the most optimal nightly sleep.
+Experts suggest between 60 and 68 degrees Fahrenheit as the best temperature for sleep.
 This allows your body to stay cool and enter all the sleep stages easily.
 But we understand if this is tough to achieve due to high energy costs.
 If your neighborhood is cool enough in the evening, try opening your house up at night to let in the fresh air.
 Then close her up first thing in the morning!
 This might help keep everything cooler for a little longer.

 Do you have your own summertime sleep tricks?
 Let us know on Twitter @sleepscore!